 Edible flowers would also be lovely on this cake.

-I really hope you guys give this a try, and take a different direction with your classic lemon bundt cake next time!
+I really hope you guys give this a try, and take a different direction with your classic lemon cake next time!

 Did you end up with a cake that doesn’t rise?
 We’ve got tips for that.